Family Nurse Practitioner (MSN)

 Is nurse practitioner certification currently available?
 What are its requirements?
 Where would I find out more information?

-Steps to become certified as an Adult Nurse Practitioner.
+Steps to become a certified Nurse Practitioner.